Sinfonietta Rīga

-Sinfonietta Rīga is a state chamber orchestra in Latvia founded in 2006.
+Sinfonietta Rīga is a Latvian chamber orchestra based in Rīga.

+History

+The Latvian oboist Normunds Šnē founded Sinfonietta Rīga in 2006 and became its first artistic director.
 Consisting of young students, the orchestra is influenced by Western and Eastern culture.
 Arvo Pärt's works were presented by the ensemble at the Elbphilharmonie, Hamburg.
 The chamber ensemble has recorded with WERGO and Ondine.
+Guest conductors of the ensemble have included Paavo Järvi.

-Since 2006, Normunds Šnē has been artistic director, Paavo Järvi has been guest conductor.
-Beside Western repertoire, Sinfonietta Rīga often plays Latvian and Baltic music and commissions works by contemporary Latvian composers.
+In addition to standard Western European classical repertoire, Sinfonietta Rīga often plays Latvian and Baltic music and commissions works by contemporary Latvian composers.
 Important are collaborations with Jörg Widmann, Christian Lindberg and Martin Grubinger.
 Another orchestra from Riga is the Latvian National Symphony Orchestra.

+Šnē is scheduled to stand down as the ensemble's artistic director at the close of the 2026-2027 season.
+In May 2026, the orchestra announced the appointment of Olari Elts as its next artistic director, effective with the 2026-2027 season.